 NO ONE SIZE FITS ALL

-These are general recommendations that work well for most people, AND you may need to customize them to your unique nature.
-If something doesn't work for you, don't do it.
-Reach out to me if you'd like to customize this advice to your unique situation.
+These are general recommendations that work well for most people.
+You may need to customize them to your unique nature.
+If something doesn't feel right to your body, don't do it.

 Here's to a happy, healthy winter.